 Follow the blood pressure treatments your doctor recommends.
 But also, here are 12 extra ways to cut your blood pressure without drugs, that I find helpful.
 Small changes can improve your health [10, 18].
 [Time to read: 5 mins.]

-2. Lose weight – simple tips, but not always easy!
+2. Lose weight – simple tips from NHS, but not always easy!

 4. More herbs and spices.
 Use your choice of flavours in fresh herbs and spices to reduce your salt and keep your arteries from going hard .